Witnessing Negative Conditional Entropy: Applications

-The operational interpretation of Eq. \ref{uncertainty_1} is as follows: Alice and Bob agree on two measurements $X$ and $Y$.
-Bob prepares a state and sends it to Alice who measures, according to her choice, $X$ or $Y$ and reveals the outcome.
+The operational interpretation of Eq.~\ref{uncertainty_1} is as follows: Alice and Bob agree on two measurements $X$ and $Y$.
+Bob prepares a state and sends it to Alice who measures, according to her choice, $X$ or $Y$ and reveals her measurement choice ($X$ or $Y$).
+Bob then guesses her outcome.
 Bob's aim is to prepare the initial state such that he reduces the uncertainty about the outcome revealed by Alice.
-By Eq. \ref{uncertainty_1}, whatever state Bob prepares, $H(X) + H(Y)$ will be at least $log_2 \frac{1}{c}$.
+By Eq.~\ref{uncertainty_1}, whatever state Bob prepares, $\sent(X) + \sent(Y)$ will be at least $\log_2 \frac{1}{c}$.

 However, note that if Bob has access to quantum memory, he can prepare a state that is maximally entangled with the memory and send it to Alice, then apply the same measurement that Alice picks on his own memory, and can guess Alice's outcome with full certainty.
 Hence, the above inequality does not hold in the presence of quantum memory.
 A new uncertainty relation taking into consideration quantum memory \cite{ur1} is the following: